 The Honorable Amanda N. Heath

-Judge Heath is innovative as she administers justice from the bench.
-Her goal is to hold children accountable for their actions, not to hold them hostage.
-In addition, to ensure families are connected with community resources to reduce the need for child protective services involvement and promote safe and stable families.
-Judge Heath is passionate about developing and implementing trauma-informed practices to adjudicate cases involving youth that are at high risk or have been exploited through human sex trafficking.
+As a juvenile court judge, Judge Heath was innovative as she administered justice from the bench.
+Her goal was to hold children accountable for their actions — not to hold them hostage.
+In addition, she ensured that families were connected with community resources to reduce the need for child protective services involvement and promote safe and stable families.
+Judge Heath is passionate about developing and implementing trauma-informed practices to adjudicate cases involving youth who are at high risk or have been exploited through human sex trafficking.

 Relevant Research Data

 Frequently Asked Questions About Preventing the Criminalization of Minor Victims of Trafficking

 Navigating Virtual Proceedings in Juvenile Court: A Guide for Judges

 Requests for technical assistance in 2022

 Judges, judicial officers, attorneys, and other juvenile and family court-related professionals trained in 2022